 The games involved chariot races, horsemanship, boxing, dancing, and – in later years – dramatic performances.
 While they were not connected to the formal military processions per se, military triumphs and spoils were still heavily celebrated at the games, and the season in which they were held coincided with the return of the armies from the field.

-And while a number of Roman gods persevered in popular culture and symbology –the caduceus held by Mercury (and his Greek counterpart, Hermes) still represents the medical profession, while Justitia still stands outside every courthouse holding her scales – Jupiter had surprisingly little enduring impact.
+And while a number of Roman gods persevered in popular culture and symbology –the Caduceus held by Mercury (and his Greek counterpart, Hermes) still have the same meaning, while Justitia still stands outside every courthouse holding her scales – Jupiter had surprisingly little enduring impact.
 Apart from being the namesake of the planet Jupiter, the god has little to show today for his golden age as Rome’s supreme god.